 It is crucial to control the backlash that this hyper-connectivity generates.
 End-users need to leverage their online citizenship to become the first barrier of defense against all threats, both personal and business related.

 2018 has been a tough year for both data security and personal privacy.
-It’s clear that there’s more holes to patch in the system than GDPR can contain.
+It’s clear that there are more holes to patch in the system than GDPR can contain.

 At the moment, big enterprises have lost the trust of end-users who now know they have to work proactively to secure their personal information from being mishandled or stolen.